kang-mx/llm-zoomcamp/capstone-project/README.md

 characterization, and process modeling often need quick, grounded answers without manually searching a 2,600-page reference document.
-This project solves that by retrieving the most relevant passages from the NIST/SEMATECH Engineering Statistics Handbook and generating a grounded, cited answer via an LLM — with both retrieval quality and answer quality empirically evaluated rather than assumed.
+This project solves that by retrieving the most relevant passages from the NIST/SEMATECH Engineering Statistics Handbook and generating a grounded and cited answer via an LLM.
+Both retrieval quality and answer quality empirically evaluated rather than assumed.

 ## Dataset